Skip to navigation Skip to content

 No evidence that support has ceased + Read more ...

-Some young people may not be aware of their support arrangements.
+Some young people may not be aware of their support (upkeep) arrangements.
 They can discuss this with their carer or caseworker and supply evidence where support has ceased.

-Was contact successful?
+Was the genuine attempt to contact successful?

-• Yes, and the customer
+• Yes, and the customer:

-• uploaded evidence that support has ceased, go to Step 5
+• uploaded evidence that support has ceased, go to Step 6

 • advised they are continuing to receive support from the state/territory.